pulumi/docs/content/blog/embrace-kubernetes-part1/index.md

 ### Is Your Organization Ready for Kubernetes?

-The first question to ask yourself is if your organization has the skills in place to support a Kubernetes implementation.
-By “skills,” we don’t mean only technical know-how.
-As we’ll see, bringing Kubernetes into an organization is a major effort that can affect many groups.
-For that effort to succeed, there must be good communication between those groups, trust, and a willingness to take on new challenges.
-In particular, the relationship between the applications teams and the operations teams needs to be a good one.
-To put it succinctly, people must be willing to set aside rivalries and politics so they can collaborate with each other towards a common business goal.
+The first question to ask yourself is if your organization has the DNA required to support a broad-scale Kubernetes implementation.
+By “DNA,” we don’t mean only technical know-how.
+Bringing Kubernetes into an organization is a major effort that can affect many groups.
+For that effort to succeed, there must be good communication between those groups, trust, and a willingness to take on new challenges together.
+In particular, the relationship between the applications teams and the operations teams needs to be healthy.
+People must be willing to set aside rivalries and politics so they can collaborate with each other towards a common business goal.

 As you can imagine, this can become a heated topic.
 If you’re interested in what others in the community are saying, here are a couple Tweets to get you started: